jamdominguez/JavaScript---ES6-Introduction/README.md

 Exist 2 ways for declare variables in JavaScript:
 - Using "var" for function scope
 - Using "let" for block scope
+In ES6 "let" keyword is used instead of "var".
+The "var" keyword can be used for global application variables.
 ````javascript
 var name = 'John Snow';
 let a = 'hello';